 Inverness Palace Hotel & Spa, Inverness

-The welcoming 3-Star Best Western Inverness Palace Hotel & Spa on the banks of the River Ness is a short walk away from the city center and the perfect place to relax and watch the river flow by.
+The welcoming 3-Star Best Western Inverness Palace Hotel & Spa is situated on the banks of the River Ness, just a short walk away from the city center.
 Built over 100 years ago, the hotel is equipped with a swimming pool, leisure club, brasserie and lounge.
-Rooms include hairdryer and television.
+Rooms include a hairdryer and a television.

-Providing the entirety of mainland Scotland with transport links, Abello Scotrail is a fantastic commuter service that means even the farthest reaches of this wild and wonderful country is easily accessible.
-Running since 1983 under a variety of operators, this service has numerous lines, including one that stretches from the tip, Thurso, down to Edinburgh.
+Providing service to the entirety of mainland Scotland, Abello Scotrail is a fantastic commuter service that connects even the farthest reaches of this wild and wonderful country.
+This service has been in operation since 1983, offering numerous lines, including one that stretches from the northern tip, Thurso, down to Edinburgh in the south.

 The lines on the Scotrail service are some of the most scenic in the world.
 The Kyle Line, the West Highland Line, and the Hadrian's Wall Line are all services by Scotrail trains.
 The stock that traverses the lines are comfortable and modern, with spacious carriages and seating, as well as large windows through which to see the passing beauty of the Scottish countryside.
-New trains will be coming soon in the next few years, with more services, power sockets, Wi-Fi, and improved accessibility.
+New trains will be added in the coming years, with more services, power sockets, Wi-Fi and improved accessibility.

 The Kyle Line